YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 > The ${misplacedAttribute} does not belong in the ${wrongClass} class.
 Where else can we place it?

+Level 4: Parametrized response:

+> The ${misplacedAttribute} belongs in the ${correctClass} class.

-Level 4: Resource response with Reference:
+Level 5: Resource response with Reference:

 > Please review the [Attribute](https://mycourses2.mcgill.ca/) and [Noun Analysis](https://mycourses2.mcgill.ca/) parts of the Class Diagram lecture.